What Is a PLU Food Label?

 - A brand recognized by the Trademarks Act unless a French version is available.

 In addition to using PLU code labels to identify products, they can also be used as a marketing tool and supply the customer with additional information.

 For more information on the subject, consult the Canadian Produce Marketing Association (CPMA).

 Here at Multi-Action, our team has everything you need to bring your projects to fruition, from conception to production of your PLU labels.
-We can print them for you or we can provide you with the necessary equipment needed to print and apply your labels in-house.
+We can print them for you or provide you with the necessary equipment to print and apply your labels in-house.
 Contact us for the perfect solution